-UN Social Protection Theme Group in Bangladesh has agreed upon the following definition: 'Social Protection refers to a set of policies, programmes and services that, over the lifecycle, protect against risks, shocks and stresses, and at the same time aim at reducing poverty, vulnerability and marginalization.
-It creates opportunities for poor and vulnerable groups to escape from poverty by strengthening resilience to shocks, enhancing the capacity to manage economic risks and removing barriers of exclusion, consistent with the fulfilment of social and economic rights'.
+UN Social Protection Theme Group in Bangladesh has agreed upon the following definition: 'Social Protection refers to a set of policies, Programmes and services that, over the lifecycle, protect against risks, shocks and stresses, and at the same time aim at reducing poverty, vulnerability and marginalization.
+It creates opportunities for poor and vulnerable groups to escape from poverty by strengthening resilience to shocks, enhancing the capacity to manage economic risks and removing barriers of exclusion, consistent with the fulfilment of social and economic rights.

 DFID considers social protection as encompassing 'a sub-set of public actions, carried out by the state or privately, that address risk, vulnerability and chronic poverty'.
 Harvey et al. (2007) are of the opinion that social protection is concerned with protecting and helping those who are poor and vulnerable, such as children, women, older people, people living with disabilities, the displaced, the unemployed, and the sick.

-In spite of some differences, the most common features of social protection are that these are programmes or interventions with the objective of tackling the challenges of poverty, vulnerability and social exclusion.
+In spite of some differences, the most common features of social protection are that these are Programmes or interventions with the objective of tackling the challenges of poverty, vulnerability and social exclusion.

-However, there is often great confusion when practically distinguishing a programme or project as that of social protection.
-One of the reasons of such confusion is that some non-social protection programmes also aim to reduce poverty and vulnerability as their ultimate goals.
-On the other hand beneficiaries of some social protection programmes are not necessarily poor, as is the case about government pension or freedom fighter's allowance.
+However, there is often great confusion when practically distinguishing a Programme or project as that of social protection.
+One of the reasons of such confusion is that some non-social protection Programmes also aim to reduce poverty and vulnerability as their ultimate goals.
+On the other hand, beneficiaries of some social protection Programmes are not necessarily poor, as is the case about government pension or freedom fighter's allowance.
 Another reason is that perspectives of different ministries on social protection vary considerably.

-The Finance Division has a general policy of considering a programme as social protection when it falls under social allowances for the poor, employment generation, food security and human development etc. The Finance Division publishes a list of programmes as those of social protection each fiscal year.
-A list of major social protection programmes in Bangladesh is given at Appendeix-A.
+The Finance Division has a general policy of considering a Programme as social protection when it falls under social allowances for the poor, employment generation, food security and human development etc. The Finance Division publishes a list of Programmes as those of social protection each fiscal year.

-1.1.
 Social Protection and Social Service